akhil-ganesan/alpha-zero-lite/README.md

 * Implement asynchronous, parallel game playing & model training
   * Store data in a separate replay buffer
   * Augment data (because tic tac toe is rotationally & reflectively symmetric, each position can be rotated 90 degrees & reflected across the x & y axis to generate more positions with equivalent valuations to train the network)
-* Train/Test on a more difficult, unsolved game
+* Train/Test on a more difficult, unsolved game (parameterizing the game played within the RL environment)
+* Implement the MuZero algorithm based on another neural network trained to master game dynamics

 # References